Inclusion Directory FAQ

 I’m interested in helping Bruchim.
 What can I do?

 Consider making a one-time or recurring donation.
-Bruchim is a nonprofit organization in the process of applying for 501(c)3 status with the IRS.
-Once our application is approved, all donations will be retroactive to Bruchim’s date of formation (March 5th, 2021) and will be tax-deductible.
+Bruchim is an IRS-approved nonprofit and donations are fully tax-deductible.
 If your contribution exceeds $250, per IRS rules we will provide you with a written acknowledgment.
 Gifts to Bruchim are of critical importance as we get off the ground.

 Add yourself to our email list and engage with our social media so you’ll know when opportunities to help Bruchim arise.
 Share, like and retweet our social media posts to let others know about us.
 Another way to further our mission is to approach the Jewish organizations you’re affiliated with and encourage them to check out our website.
 Tell them you’d like to see them listed in the directory.